Flexible Family Planning, Reproductive Health, and Gender-Based Violence Services for Transition Situations Project

 The project collaborated closely with agencies working in the humanitarian aid field and those offering reproductive health services in general and family planning/gender-based violence services in particular.
 The two sites selected for the implementation of these models of service delivery were the Muyinga and Kayanza provinces in Burundi and Bukavu in the Democratic Republic of the Congo.
 These sites were chosen because they host essentially displaced, returnees and/or refugee populations affected by socio-political crisis.

 The final project evaluation is available for download; it highlights and documents the unique approach and successes of the project.

 This descriptive project document discusses a component of Pathfinder Burundi's Positive Deviance Hearth Project, the "Maman Lumière" initiative.

 Pathfinder works to improve primary healthcare in the Democratic Republic of Congo by supporting reproductive, maternal, and neonatal health services.

-From 2007 - 2014, Pathfinder worked with the government of Burundi to improve maternal and child health in two provinces: Muyinga and Kayanza.
+PAST PROJECT: From 2007-2014, Pathfinder worked with the government of Burundi to improve maternal and child health in two provinces: Muyinga and Kayanza.